flowground/amazonaws-com-cognito-idp-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### AdminResetUserPassword
-### <p>Resets the specified user's password in a user pool as an administrator.
+<blockquote><p>Resets the specified user's password in a user pool as an administrator.
 Works on any user.</p> <p>When a developer calls this API, the current password is invalidated, so it must be changed.
 If a user tries to sign in after the API is called, the app will get a PasswordResetRequiredException exception back and should direct the user down the flow to reset the password, which is the same as the forgot password flow.
-In addition, if the user pool has phone verification selected and a verified phone number exists for the user, or if email verification is selected and a verified email exists for the user, calling this API will also result in sending a message to the end user with the code to change their password.</p> <p>Requires developer credentials.</p>
+In addition, if the user pool has phone verification selected and a verified phone number exists for the user, or if email verification is selected and a verified email exists for the user, calling this API will also result in sending a message to the end user with the code to change their password.</p> <p>Requires developer credentials.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_